 36) Suppose a pharmaceutical company wants to test the effectiveness of a new drug in curing cancer.
-Which approach should it use to test whether the new drug is more effective than existing medicines that are widely used?
+Which approach should they use to test whether the new drug is more effective than the existing medicines that are widely used?

 Answer: The best way to test the effectiveness of the new drug is to conduct a randomized experiment.
 An experiment is a controlled method of investigating causal relationships among variables.
-To check the effectiveness of the drug, the researcher creates a treatment group and a control group chosen from all the patients with cancer.
+To check the effectiveness of the drug, the concerned researcher creates a treatment group and a control group from all the patients with cancer.
 The participants are randomly divided into a treatment group or a control group.
-The patients in the treatment group receive the new medicine, while the patients in the control group receive the standard existing medication.
-The researcher then has to investigate the participants over a period of time, keeping a track of how their health changes.
-If the participants of the treatment group recover faster than the control group, it can be concluded that the new drug is more effective than the existing medicines prescribed currently.
+The patients in the treatment group receive the new medicine, while the patients in the control group receive the standard existing medication available.
+The researcher then has to investigate the participants for over a period of time keeping a track of how their health changes over time.
+If the participants of the treatment group recover faster than the control group, it can be concluded that the new drug is more effective than the medicines prescribed earlier.